fpedd/ees-pees/README.md

 We have three main branches with the same names as the three main directories (`webots`,`controller`,`backend`).
 Although they are not necessary, they simplify and streamline working on the different parts of our architecture while helping to prevent big merge conflicts.
 If we are ready for a system test, we will pull / merge all three (or only the needed) branches into the `master` branch.
 There we can work on getting the interfaces running and test the system as a hole.

-The basic Branch / Merge architecture should look something like this:
+The basic branch / merge architecture should look something like this:

 <img src="merge-concept.jpg" width="100%">

-**Please never merge branches between any of the three main "Zones".
-Only merge between branches inside these Zones or between the three main branches and the `master` branch.
+**Please never merge branches between any of the three main "zones".
+Only merge between branches inside these zones or between the three main branches and the `master` branch.
 This way we can reduce the risk of merge conflicts as much as possible.**

 If you want to test new crazy stuff, please do so in your own test branch.
 Please use your first name as the name for your test branch.
 After you are done testing you can copy or better merge your changes into one of the corresponding three branches.